Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the indictment, Ebisawa and his network of co-defendants conspired to transport weapons-grade uranium and plutonium from Myanmar, allegedly for use in Iran’s nuclear weapons development.
 The case was discovered in February 2024, when US authorities announced the charges.

-“As he admitted in court, Takeshi Ebisawa boldly smuggled nuclear material, including weapons-grade plutonium, from Myanmar.
+“As he admitted in court, Takeshi Ebisawa boldly smuggled nuclear materials, including weapons-grade plutonium, from Myanmar.
 At the same time, he also smuggled large quantities of narcotics into the United States in exchange for heavy weapons and laundered money from New York to Tokyo,” said Acting U.S. Attorney Edward Kim of the Southern District of New York.

 Ebisawa's smuggling scheme was foiled thanks to close cooperation between authorities from the US, Indonesia, Japan and Thailand.

 According to international sources, the smuggling of nuclear materials and drugs is often linked to transnational criminal organizations, backed by complex money laundering networks.
-Countries such as Myanmar, which have unstable political situations, often become transit hubs for these illegal activities.
+Countries such as Myanmar, which have unstable political situations, often become transit centers for these illegal activities.

 Cao Phong (according to The Guardian, NY Times)